ConnorFriday-code/NoteGroupsProjectThree/README.md

 - To be able to edit old notes and have those changes replace the old document

-On the home page there is a button on every note that allows the editing of the title and description of the note.
-The main content of the note can also be opened and changed in the note rich text editor.
+On the home page, there is a button on every note that allows the editing of the title and description of the note.
+The main content of the note can also be opened and changed in the note-rich text editor.

 ![Note open and ready for edit](readme_folder/testing/open-note.png)